CopelandMIT/labx_master/gps_code/config/README.md

    sudo raspi-config
    ```

-2. Navigate to **Interfacing Options > Serial**, disable the console, but enable the serial hardware.
+2. Navigate to **Interfacing Options > Serial**, disable the console, AND enable the serial hardware.

 3. Install necessary software: